coinbase/chainstorage/README.md

 Below are several examples you can choose for data processing.

-### Blocks
+### Batch

-In this example, we use the blocks API to fetch the confirmed blocks as follows:
+In [this example](/examples/batch/main.go), we use the blocks API to fetch the confirmed blocks as follows:
 1. Fetch the maximum reorg distance (`irreversibleDistance`).
 2. Fetch the latest block height (`latest`).
 3. Poll for new blocks from the checkpoint up to the latest confirmed block  (`latest - irreversibleDistance`).